 Brigham City, Feb.
-18 .- The people of this community were greatly shocked of this community were greatly shocked yesterday to learn that the body of an infant had been found in a pond west of the city.
-Indications pointed strong-ly to the fact that the little one had been murdered, as a string had been 'tightly drawn around its neck, evidently for the purpose of strangulation.
-A larger cord was also about the neck, and the other end was attached to a stone to sink the tiny body into the wa-ter.
+18 .- The people of this community were greatly shocked esterday to learn that the body of an infant had been found in a pond west of the city.
+Indications pointed strong-ly to the fact that the little one had been murdered, as a string had been tightly drawn around its neck, evidently for the ourseast for the purpose of strangulation.
+A larger cord was also about the neck, and the other end was attached to a stone to sink the tiny body into the wa-